aquafir/ACE.BaseMod/Samples/QualityOfLife/Readme.md

 * `MaxSpecCredits` sets the number of specialization credits
   * Fakes having more spec credits by `70 - max`
   * Rewrite of `SkillAlterationDevice` might work?

+### Tailoring

+Enables the use of Society Armor for tailoring.